cjaube/curtisaube.com/README.md

 | `npm run build`   | Production build to `./dist/`             |
 | `npm run preview` | Preview the production build locally      |
 | `npm run check`   | Type-check the project                    |

-## Credits

-Built by [Gagan Singh](https://igagansingh.com) with [opencode](https://opencode.ai) — every part of this template, from the design tokens to the photo lightbox, was written pair-programming style with an AI coding agent.

 ## License